bobhaotian/Leetcode-Chatbot/README.md

 ### 1. Data Preparation
 We start by preparing the training data.
 This involves:
-- **Python Crawler**: We implemented a Python web crawler to collect user solutions that mentions they have great runtime efficiency like "beat ..." in their titles from LeetCode for problems tagged with:
+- **Python Crawler**: We implemented a Python web crawler to collect user solutions marked as "beat 100%" or "O(1)" from LeetCode for problems tagged with:
   - Array, String, Hash Table, Dynamic Programming, Math, Sorting, Greedy, Depth-First Search, Database, Binary Search, Matrix, Breadth-First Search, Tree, Bit Manipulation, Two Pointers, Binary Tree, Heap (Priority Queue), Prefix Sum.

   For each question, we collected **5 top user solutions**.